Aidbox/examples/aidbox-subscriptions-to-kafka/README.md

     cp .env.tpl .env
     ```

-2. Obtain the self-hosted license from the [Aidbox Portal](https://aidbox.app/).
+2. Get a self-hosted Aidbox license from the [Aidbox Portal](https://aidbox.app/).

 3. Add the license key (`AIDBOX_LICENSE`) to the `.env` file.